-With tuition costs rising each year, setting aside funds for college can be daunting.
+With tuition costs rising each year, setting aside funds for college savings can be daunting.
 However, there are several tax options that may lessen the financial burden of college.
 We encourage you to review these plans with your family and your accountant to determine if one of them works for you.

 Section 529 Plan

 Consider putting after-tax money into a Section 529 college savings account.
 Contributions aren’t deductible, but earnings will grow tax-free in these plans when used to pay qualifying educational expenses.

 - Plan funds can be used for college tuition, room and board, computers and related equipment.

 - Unused fund earnings are subject to income tax.

 - There are no contribution phaseout limits.
 However, the account owner’s contributions plus other gifts totaling more than $15,000 in 2018 for one student may be subject to gift taxes.